 People experiencing homelessness face a number of challenges with finding employment in the formal labour market.
-The stereotype that all homeless people are unemployed because they are lazy is simply not true.
-Research consistently shows that people who are homeless want to work and many diligently pursue employment opportunities or work in some capacity.
-However, being homeless makes it next to impossible to obtain and maintain formal employment.
+The stereotype that everyone who are experiencing homelessness is unemployed is simply not true.
+Research consistently shows that people who are experiencing homelessness want to work and many diligently pursue employment opportunities or work in some capacity.
+However, homelessness makes it next to impossible to obtain and maintain formal employment.

 Barriers to Employment

 Not having a home means that people experiencing homelessness may not have an address to put on a résumé, a phone number for job call backs, and a safe place to prepare for job interviews.
 It also means not having the opportunity to recover from a day's work in a safe environment where they can shower, get a good night of sleep, prepare their own food (including food to take to work), recover from illness or injury, rest, and maintain their health.
 Participants in a research study reported the shame and embarrassment they felt when providing a shelter’s address to a potential employer or having to explain why they didn’t have ID or a bank account.
 Many decide not to disclose their homelessness status in fear of being automatically disqualified as a suitable candidate.
-Other barriers to employment among the homeless population can included:
+Other barriers to employment among those experiencing homelessness include:

 - Low educational attainment

 - Criminal record

 - Lack of experience in the field of interest

 - Lack of computer access in addition to low levels of computer literacy required to perform job searches and fill out online applications.